arp242/arp242.net/_posts/2014-08-20-Intercept_outgoing_mails_in_Ruby_on_Rails.markdown

 See also [this page](http://bahut.alma.ch/2010/01/open-mbox-file-in-thunderbird.html).

 Forward to another email address
 --------------------------------

-This will just forward all mails to another email address.
+This will only forward all mails to another email address.

 `config/environments/development.rb`: